As soon as you read that headline – what was your answer? Did a YES or NO automatically pop into your head?

 Whether we like to admit it, sometimes we do feel bad (or sad or perhaps even angry) when we hear about someone else’s success.

 Let’s have a look at some of the reasons we might feel bad about other people’s success (and most importantly what we can do about it).

 Fear of being left behind

-A friend gets married or has a child, then another, then another and though we are happy for them we having this niggling feeling of being left behind.
+A friend gets married or has a child, then another, then another and though we are happy for them we have this niggling feeling of being left behind.

 Our friend gets a promotion and a substantial pay rise and suddenly we worry that we won’t have the money to live the same sort of lifestyle as them.